markmoxon/elite-source-code-library/cassette/README.md

 The encrypted version produces the released version of Elite, along with the standard default commander.

-(Note that there is a third build target, `extract`, which is explained in the section below on [differences between the various source files](#Differences-between-the-various-source-files]).)

 Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

 Note that the build ends with a warning that there is no `SAVE` command in the source file.
 You can ignore this, as the source file contains a `PUTFILE` command instead, but BeebAsm still reports this as a warning.